satanja/Beserker-Bot/README.md

 # About
-A Discord bot to parse matches from [spire.gg](https://spire.gg) tournaments.
+A Discord bot to scrape Beserker Team League matches from spire.gg